dictcp/uplex-varnish-k8s-ingress/deploy/README.md

 Varnish instances, and Ingress rules that define how they route requests to those Services.

-The [``examples/``](/examples) folder of the repository contains YAML configurations for sample Services and an Ingress to test and demonstrate the Ingress implementation.
+The [``examples/``](/examples) folder of the repository contains sample configurations for Services and Ingresses to test and demonstrate the Varnish implementation.
+The
+["cafe" example](/examples/hello), a kind of "hello world" for Ingress, is a simple configuration that can be used to test your deployment.